-The F&W waterbody can be placed in Category 5 if any of the following are true: Issue Condition Consumption Advisories Fish consumption advisory issued by the Alabama Department of Public Health (ADPH).
+The F&W waterbody can be placed in Category 5 if any of the following are true: Issue Condition Consumption Advisories Fish consumption advisory issued by the Alabama Department of Public Health.
 Macroinvertebrate and Fish Assessments Level IV assessment less than "fair".
-33 Fish IBI results (when available) will be used as supplemental data.
-Chlorophyll a Data Growing season mean chlorophyll \underline{a} criterion has been exceeded in two consecutive years or three times during the previous six years.
-34 Toxic Pollutants More than two exceedances of a particular toxic pollutant criterion in previous six years or more than one in a 3-year period.
-Conventional Parameters 35 More than a 10% exceedance rate for any given parameter.
-36 Bacteriological Data Non-Coastal Waters: A. A single sample result greater than 487 colonies/100 ml E. coli (June September) or greater than 2,507 colonies/100 ml E. coli (October - May require a follow-up geometric mean sampling event.
-The geometric mean density is greater than 126 colonies/100 ml (June - September) or greater 548 colonies/100 ml (October - May), or; B. More than 10% of single samples are greater than 487 colonies/100 ml (June September) or greater than 2507 colonies/100 ml (October - May).
-Coastal Waters: A. A single sample result greater than 158 colonies/100 ml E. coli (June September) or greater than 275 colonies/100 ml E. coli (October - May) require a follow-up geometric mean sampling event.
-The geometric mean enterococci density is greater than 35 colonies/100 ml, or; B. More than 10% of single samples are greater than 158 colonies/100 ml (June September) or greater than 275 colonies/100 ml (October - May).
+Fish IBI results (when available) will be used as supplemental data.
+Chlorophyll a Data Growing season mean chlorophyll $\underline{a}$ criterion has been exceeded in two years during the assessment cycle.
+Toxic Pollutants More than two exceedances of a particular toxic pollutant criterion in previous six years or more than one in a 3-year period.
+Conventional Parameters More than a 10% exceedance rate for any given parameter.
+Coastal Waters: A. The geometric mean enterococci density is greater than 35 colonies/100 ml, or; B. More than 10% of single samples are greater than 158 colonies/100 ml (May - October) or greater than 275 colonies/100 ml (November - April).

-Chlorophyll \underline{a} values in excess of the criterion, due to extreme hydrological events (i.e. drought, floods), will not be considered as an exceedance of the criterion.
+&lt;sup>34 Chlorophyll $\underline{a}$ values in excess of the criterion, due to extreme hydrological events (i.e. drought, floods), will not be considered as an exceedance of the criterion.
 Extreme drought conditions are droughts with a drought intensity category of D2 or greater as listed in the U.S. Drought Monitor (http://droughtmonitor.unl.edu/) that persists for 50% or more of the growing season.
 Extreme flood conditions are streamflows greater than the 75th percentile streamflow based on period of record caused by events such as tropical storms, hurricanes, and unusually intense storm activity.
-One exceedance of the chlorophyll \underline{a} criterion may be sufficient justification for inclusion of a water in Category 5 when the exceedance is determined to be the result of increasing nutrient loading from anthropogenic sources.
-These determinations will be made on a case-by-case basis and the decision will be documented in the ADB.
-When a growing season mean chlorophyll \underline{a} value exceeds the criterion, the reservoir will be identified for resampling the following year and enough samples will be collected to ensure that the minimum data requirements necessary to calculate a growing season mean are met.

-35 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.
+&lt;sup>35 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.

-36 As determined by the binomial distribution function in Table 2.
+&lt;sup>36 As determined by the binomial distribution function in Table 17.